All Episodes

 They weren't supposed to take COVID-19 patients.

-They started taking them, but most of those beds are empty.
+But most of those beds are empty.

 And it's staffed by Donald Trump.

-All of the ventilators New York had for the most part came from Donald Trump.
+All of the ventilators New York had, for the most part, came from Donald Trump.

 They never had anywhere near a shortage of ventilators in New York.